telerik/kendo-ui-core/docs/web/window/how-to/use-custom-action-icons.md

 ---
-title: Use custom Window action icons
+title: Use Custom Action Icons
-page_title: Use custom Window action icons
+page_title: Use Custom Action Icons | Kendo UI Window Widget
-description: Use custom Window action icons
+description: "Learn how to restrict the movement of a Kendo UI Window to a certain area."
+slug: howto_posttoiframe_window
 ---

-# Use custom Window action icons
+# Use Custom Action Icons

-The example below demonstrates how to use custom icons for the Window's action buttons.
-There are two options:
+There are two options to use custom icons for the action buttons of a Kendo UI Window:

-* use some of the [built-in Kendo UI icons, which are part of the theme sprite](http://demos.telerik.com/kendo-ui/styling/icons).
-Note that you can only use the **"normal"** icons that work with a `k-i-...` CSS class.
+* Use some of the [built-in Kendo UI icons, which are part of the theme sprite](http://demos.telerik.com/kendo-ui/styling/icons).
+Note that you can only use the `"normal"` icons that work with a `k-i-...` CSS class.

-* use a custom icon, which is not provided by or related to Kendo UI.
+* Use a custom icon, which is not provided by or related to Kendo UI.

-The example below demonstrates both options.
-The important thing to note is that the custom Window action name takes part in the generated CSS class of the icon's `span` element in the Window titlebar.
-For example an action name `abc` will generate a `span.k-i-abc` element in the titlebar.
+The example below demonstrates the two options of how to use custom icons for the action buttons of a Kendo UI Window.
+Note that the custom Window action name takes part in the generated CSS class of the icon's `span` element in the Window titlebar.
+For example, an action name `abc` is going to generate a `span.k-i-abc` element in the titlebar.
 When using Kendo UI icons, there is no need to write additional CSS code.
 When using non-Kendo UI icons, custom CSS is required, so that the generated CSS class is assigned the desired background image.

-#### Example:
+###### Example

 ```html
     <style>